-This time of the year can be a bit dreary with all the garden chores either finished or hidden by snow.
+This time of the year can be a bit dreary with all the garden chores either ending or hidden by snow.
 Tidy gardeners will have every perennial shaved back to within a centimetre of the soil line, while others ignore the leaf piles and clean up in the spring.
-My early November and pre-holiday moments are typically spent thinking wishfully about next year’s garden: what glorious scented specimen will greet visitors at the front door, or what unusual foliage might brighten up a patch of shade.
+My early November and pre-holiday moments are typically spent thinking wishfully about next year’s garden.
+What glorious scents will greet visitors at the front door in addition to the unusual foliage that might brighten up a patch of shade.

 One plant that is always a delight is Heuchera or coral bells.
 These hardy perennials are prized for their clumps of beautiful foliage with wavy margins or serrated cut lobes.
 They produce delicate bell-shaped flowers on graceful stems that grow from 12 to 18 inches tall.
 Heuchera can take sun or partial shade but prefer light, loamy soil that is moist, but well-drained.

-Here are some proven varieites you may want to try them in your garden:
+Here are some examples of proven varieties you may want to try them in your garden:

-X Heucherella (HEW-ker-ella) are inter-genetic hybrids between Heuchera and Tiarella.
+Heucherallas are inter-genetic hybrids between Heuchera and Tiarella.
 They flower, most of them repeatedly, but they are sterile.
-The upper case “X” is not pronounced but is written to indicate that this plant has different generic parents.
+You don’t pronounce the upper case “X” but it is there to indicate that this plant has different generic parents.

-X Heucherella ‘Sunspot’ is as bright and energetic as a July day.
+- is as bright and energetic as a July day.
 It’s similar to Stoplight in hue, with electric yellow leaves and red painted centres.
 The flowers are pink and appear in spring; the intense foliage mutes to straw yellow by late summer.
-A beautiful plant for any garden.
+Certainly a beautiful plant for any garden.

 I have found so many new and wonderful selections of Heuchera and X Heucherella, that I am tempted to become a self-professed purveyor of these perennials!
-You will not be disappointed if you try some of my suggested varieties, which are showy en masse or as singles in raised beds and rock gardens.
+You will not be disappointed if you try some of my suggested varieties.
+They are not only showy en masse, but also as singles in raised beds and rock gardens.
 Should you not be able to source them, ask the garden center you deal with to order them in for you.

 by Ken Beattie